 Free outings open to club members and the public.
 RSVP yes only here providing cell phone should weather require a change.
 Please, no cell phone use or smoking on these outings.
 Safety vests required when kayaking.

-All participants on Sierra Club outings are required to sign a standard liability waiver.
-If you would like to read the Liability Waiver before you choose to participate on an outing, please go to , or contact the Outings Department at (415) 977-5528 for a printed version.
+firstname.lastname@example.org.
+(All participants on Sierra Club outings are required to sign a standard liability waiver.
+If you would like to read the Liability Waiver before you choose to participate on an outing, please contact the hike leader.

 Hike Penwood State Park, Saturday 10/31 10am (Simsbury, CT)

 Meet at the parking lot just off the Rte.
 185 park entrance.
 Please RSVP yes only by 10/30 to email@example.com If you say YES and change your mind, please let me know so I can hike nearer home instead.
 You can mapquest/GPS Stafford Street and Hartford Road intersection in Simsbury, CT for a site close to park entrance.

 Directions: Rte.
 91 to exit 35B, Rte.
 218 west.
 Take 218 until you reach Rte.
 189 north in Bloomfield.
 Turn right onto Rte.
 189 and continue north to Rte.
 178. Turn left onto 178 proceed to end where it intersects with Rte.
 185. Turn right onto Rte.
 185. Ahead about a mile on the right is park entrance.